-Corvus has prepared the following Mineral Resource Estimates in accordance with the disclosure obligations in NI 43-101 and in accordance with the CIM Definition Standards.
+Corvus has prepared updated Mineral Resource Estimates for both NBP and MLP in accordance with the disclosure obligations in NI 43-101 and in accordance with the CIM Definition Standards.
 There have been historic resource estimates at MLP, within the context of NI 43-101, including actual mine production.
-In addition to NBP Resource Estimates, this Mineral Resource estimate is the first estimate at MLP since the adoption of NI 43-101.
-Project mineral inventories are reported at various cut-off-grades and classifications.
+Project mineral inventories were reported at various cut-off-grades and classifications.